Topl/Knowledge-Base/docs/About/introducing-thunder.md

 At the heart of our innovation is an eUTXO ledger design and a fully permissionless consensus mechanism, Taktikos.
 With this, Thunder enables compatibility with emerging client-side protocols in the Bitcoin ecosystem, like RGB, Ordinals, and Taproot/Taro Assets.
 Developers gain access to industry standards with the added benefits of reduced fees, faster throughput, and quicker finality.
 These are Thunder's key features:

-**Interoperability:** Apparatus's modular design allows for seamless integration with other protocols, including Lightning, Taproot Assets, and Ordinals—amplifying access to capital, resources, and network benefits.
+**Interoperability:** Apparatus' modular design allows for seamless integration with other protocols, including Lightning, Taproot Assets, and Ordinals—amplifying access to capital, resources, and network benefits.
 We aim to knit together vibrant, interconnected communities.

 **Off-chain Computation:** Our approach prioritizes inclusion.
 Light nodes ensure those from bandwidth-constrained regions can participate, even from low-resource devices.
 By shifting computation off-chain, we optimize computational efficiency and affordability, especially vital for participants from the Global South.